triton-inference-server/server/docs/models_and_schedulers.rst

 inference requests for a stateful model, the client application must provide the same correlation ID to all requests in a sequence, and must also mark the start and end of the sequence.
-The correlation ID allows the inference server to identify that the requests belong to the same sequence.
+The correlation ID allows Triton to identify that the requests belong to the same sequence.

 Control Inputs
 ^^^^^^^^^^^^^^

-For a stateful model to operate correctly with the sequence batcher, the model must typically accept one or more *control* input tensors that the inference server uses to communicate with the model.
+For a stateful model to operate correctly with the sequence batcher, the model must typically accept one or more *control* input tensors that Triton uses to communicate with the model.
 The :cpp:var:`nvidia::inferenceserver::ModelSequenceBatching::Control` section of the sequence batcher configuration indicates how the model exposes the tensors that the sequence batcher should use for these